NitorCreations/willow/README.md

 # willow #

+## Prerequisites ##

+Build requires at least Java 7 and JCE (comes in OpenJDK by default).
+Also phantomjs is required for javascript unit testing.

 ## Starting statistics ui in development mode ##
 Development mode means static resources are read in from
 ```